 MID-VALLEY MARKET REPORT

-This custom market report shows some variation among areas, yet also establishes the overall trends pertaining to Basalt, Missouri Heights, Carbondale and the Crystal River Valley since 2004.
-We hope you find it helpful in showcasing the current market and where it has been.
+This custom market report shows the overall trends pertaining to Basalt, Missouri Heights and Carbondale since 2004.
+We examine each area in more detail by looking at single family homes, condos/town homes and duplexes and vacant land.
+We hope you find our Mid-Valley Market Report helpful in showcasing the current market and where it has been.
+As always, we look forward to reporting back to you mid-year to see how things shake out.

 If you are curious about your options to buy or sell in today’s market, please get in touch!
 Determining market value is incredibly complicated right now, so we are happy to assist in any way we can.